MRC DTP PhD Programme / Overview

 - Entry requirements

-We require applicants to hold, or be about to obtain, an Upper Second class Honours degree (or overseas equivalent) in a related subject area for entry to this funded PhD programme.
-As competition is tough, many of our applicants also hold a Masters-level qualification.
+We require applicants to hold, or be about to obtain a First or an Upper Second class Honours degree, or the equivalent qualification gained outside the UK, in a related subject area for entry to this funded PhD programme.
+As competition is fierce, many of our applicants also hold a Masters-level qualification.

 - How to apply